-Apps Crashing on macOS Ventura?
+Apps Crashing on macOS Sequoia?
 Here's the Fix

-Reasons Why Apps Keep Crashing on macOS Ventura
+Why Does My App Keep Crashing on macOS Sequoia?

-Various issues may arise after upgrading to macOS Ventura.
-The most common is an app crash.
-The reasons for this problem may be:
+Various issues may arise after upgrading to macOS Sequoia, with one of the most common being app crashes.
+The reasons for this problem can include:

-How to Fix "Apps Crashing on macOS Ventura" Error
+How to Fix the "Apps Crashing on macOS Sequoia" Error

 Now that you know the possible reasons for the app crash, let's see how to solve this problem.